Indianapolis 500: Race specifics

 The Indianapolis 500 is held annually at the Indianapolis Motor Speedway, a 2.5 mi oval circuit.
 The track is a rounded rectangle, with four distinct turns of identical dimensions, connected by four straightaways (two long straightaways and two "short chutes").
 Traditionally, the field consists of 33 starters, aligned in a starting grid of eleven rows of three cars apiece.
 Drivers race 200 laps, counter-clockwise around the circuit, for a distance of 500 mi.
 Since its inception in 1911, the race has always been scheduled on or around Memorial Day.
 Since 1974, the race has been specifically scheduled for the Sunday of Memorial Day weekend.
 The Sunday of Memorial Day weekend is widely considered one of the most important days on the motorsports calendar, as it is the day of the Indianapolis 500, the Coca-Cola 600 – and in numerous cases, the Monaco Grand Prix.
 Practice and time trials are held in the two weeks leading up to the race, while miscellaneous preliminary testing and rookie orientation is held as early as April.

 The race is the most prestigious event of the IndyCar calendar, and one of the oldest and most important automobile races.
 It has been reported to be the largest single-day sporting event in the world.
 Likewise, the Indianapolis Motor Speedway itself is regarded as the world's largest sporting facility in terms of capacity.
-The total purse exceeded $13 million in 2011, with over $2.5 million awarded to the winner, making it one of the richest cash prize funds in sports.
+The total purse exceeded $30 million in 2026, with over $4.3 million awarded to the winner, making it one of the richest cash prize funds in sports.

-Similar to NASCAR's Daytona 500, the Indianapolis 500 is typically held early in the IndyCar Series season.
-That is unique to most sports where major events are usually at the end of the respective season.
+Similar to other motorsports series, the Indianapolis 500 is typically held early in the IndyCar Series season.
+That is unique to most other sports where major events are usually at the end of the respective season.
 Currently, the Indy 500 is the sixth event of the 17-race IndyCar schedule.
 From the 1970s to the 1990s, Indianapolis was often the second or third race of the season, and as late as the 1950s, it was sometimes the first championship event of the year.
 Due to the high prestige of the Indianapolis 500—rivaling or even surpassing the season championship—it is not uncommon for some teams and drivers to focus heavily on preparing for that race during the early part of the season, and not focus fully on the championship battle until after Indy.